AEBilgrau/GMCM/README.md

 ## Usage
 ### Meta Analysis example
 This is a very short tutorial for using the special GMCM for meta analysis.
 To illustrate we load the `u133VsExon` dataset within the package.
-The dataset contains 19577 P-values for the null hypothesis of no differential gene expression between two cell types for each of two different experiments called `u133` and `exon`.
+The dataset contains 19,577 *p*-values for the null hypothesis of no differential gene expression between two cell types for each of two different experiments called `u133` and `exon`.
 ```R
 # Load and show data
 data(u133VsExon)